Hablamos Español Insurance Companies We Work With

 The part that catches owners off guard

-• Property often excludes mechanical breakdown.
+• Property often excludes internal mechanical breakdown.

-• Equipment breakdown covers the failed equipment.
+• Equipment breakdown is aimed at the failed equipment.

-• Spoilage covers the lost perishable inventory.
+• Spoilage is aimed at the lost perishable inventory.

 The Vantage Point